redmacdev1988/InsertionSort/README.md

 2) array[innerIndex-1] > valueToInsert

-As long as the innerIndex is larger 0, and the previous element is larger than the value we're trying to insert, we want move the previous element into the current location at innerIndex.
+As long as the innerIndex is larger 0, and **the previous element is larger than the value we're trying to insert**, we want move the previous element into the current location at innerIndex.

 This is done so that we find a location where the previous element is smaller than